grizzlysmit/complexfmt/README.md

 ![images/2021-05-05T19.08.54-fmtextas-testing-1920x1159.png](images/2021-05-05T19.08.54-fmtextas-testing-1920x1159.png)

-Either of the two compiler calls will work I did both to show, I have no idea about other complers.
+Either of the two compiler calls will work I did both to show, I have no idea about other compilers.

 [Top](#readme)